Our Student Services staff embodies the college's mission: making a positive difference.

 - Veterans Educational Services:

-Each campus Military Service Center has a Veterans Affairs (V.A.) school certifying official who assists former service personnel and dependents eligible for V.A. educational benefits.
-All students receiving V.A. educational benefits are required to report changes in course load, withdrawal and absences, or interruptions in attendance to or withdrawal to the Military Service Center to minimize personal liability resulting from over payments of V.A. benefits.
+Students utilizing Military Benefits may visit the Enrollment Services Center for assistance related to Military Benefits.
+All students receiving Military benefits are required to report changes in course load, absences, interruption in attendance or withdrawals to the Military Benefits Processing Center using the online process found at https://mgccc.edu/enroll/apply-now/military-students/ to minimize personal liability resulting from over payments of Military benefits.

 Conduct and Discipline